 Plan your food carefully

 However, the main considerations are to ensure that you’ve got enough carbohydrates to keep you going (porridge oats, pasta, rice etc.) and that you only pack what you need.
 Rather than take a 1kg bag of rice that you probably won’t use all of, pack it into individual portions in small, ziplock plastic bags.
 This way, you’ve got everything at hand for cooking up your dinner quickly and easily, and by removing things from their original packaging, you’re reducing the weight you carry.

 Bring a basic first aid kit

 It’s never a great idea to go hiking without at least some basic first aid equipment.
 My kit always including plasters, painkillers, a small pair of scissors, allergy tablets and bandages (check them out on Amazon or REI or you can easily put one together yourself).
 But if you’re hiking the Torres del Paine Circuit, I would also recommend bringing strapping or a bandage for sprains – something that unfortunately happens quite regularly on the trail.

 I’ve heard of a lot of people twisting an ankle or another part of their leg, which can be made even more painful by the fact that there are no medical supplies available in the refuges.

-Don’t forget the mosquitos – or the sunshine
+Don’t forget the mosquitoes – or the sunshine

-Torres del Paine National Park is probably the last place you’d expect to find mosquitos, but in March when we were there, we were absolutely ravaged by these insects.
+Torres del Paine National Park is probably the last place you’d expect to find mosquitoes, but in March when we were there, we were absolutely ravaged by these insects.
 I’d not thought to pack any repellent, but lucky others had, which saved me from spending the nine-days itching at the bites.